Srpska Crnja: Geography

-Although Srpska Crnja is the largest settlement in Nova Crnja municipality, municipal center is located in the village of Nova Crnja, since this settlement have more favourable geographic position.
+Although Srpska Crnja is the largest settlement in Nova Crnja municipality, the municipal center is located in the village of Nova Crnja, since this settlement has a more favourable geographic position.
 The former railroad that linked Srpska Crnja to other settlements is no longer operational.

 History

 Srpska Crnja is an old settlement.
 The first historical records mentioning the settlement are from 1373.
 In this time, it was part of the Temesiensis County within the medieval Kingdom of Hungary.
 In the 16th-17th century, it was part of the Ottoman Empire and administratively belonged to the Temeşvar Eyalet.
 It was recorded as populated settlement in 1660, but was later resettled.
 In this time, it was known as Crnja and was populated by ethnic Serbs.

 In the first half of the 18th century, this area was included into the Habsburg monarchy, but Crnja was without inhabitants in this time.
 The first time it appeared on a map was in 1723.
 In the middle of the 18th century, Crnja was populated by Serbs and Romanians.
 Until 1778, the village was part of the Banat of Temeswar, which was a separate Habsburg land.
 In 1778, it was included into the Habsburg Kingdom of Hungary and was administratively a part of the Torontal County.
 In 1787, population of the village numbered 1,394 residents.
 In 1790, German colonists founded a new settlement nearby and it was named Nemačka Crnja i.e. the "German Crnja".
 It was located in the north-east from the original settlement.
 The older settlement, hence, became known as Srpska Crnja i.e. the "Serb Crnja".

 In 1848-1849, the area was part of the autonomous Serbian Vojvodina and in 1849-1860 part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Austrian land.
 After abolishment of the voivodeship in 1860, the area was again included into Torontal County.
 In 1910, Srpska Crnja had a Serb ethnic majority, while Nemačka Crnja had a German ethnic majority.
 Before the First World War, population of Srpska Crnja numbered 3,924 residents, while population of Nemačka Crnja numbered 3,392 residents.
 If population of two settlements is counted together, largest ethnic group in the area were Serbs.